 If you’ve enjoyed this, you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-There’s more about late-night Channel 4 oddness in the Looks Unfamiliar Christmas Extra with Garreth F. Hirons talking about The Ghosts Of Oxford Street, which you can find here.
+There’s more about late-night Channel 4 oddness in Looks Unfamiliar with Garreth Hirons on The Ghosts Of Oxford Street, which you can find here.

 © Tim Worthington.